Regularization by regular noise: a numerical result: Introduction

 \subsection{Organization of the paper}

 In \cref{sec:Notation-result} we introduce the necessary notations and main results. \cref{sec:auxi-tool} collects all of the crucial tools and properties of fBM.
-We present the central analysis and proof of the main result in \cref{sec:proof}.
-In the end we discuss optimality in \cref{sec:optimal}.
+We present the central analysis and the proof of the main convergence result in \cref{sec:proof}.
+Finally, we show optimality in \cref{sec:optimal}. \cref{app} contains several auxiliary proofs.